icub-tech-iit/design-holder-realsense/README.md

 ## 📊📉🎯 Report on Outcome and Results
-A full report describing the performed analysis can be found [here](report.md).
+A full report describing the performed analysis can be found in the following [report](report.md).

 <!---
 ## ☁ Instructions to run the sandbox on the web